 Heat stroke is a form of hyperthermia, or elevated body temperature.
 It occurs, in dogs and other animals, when the usual mechanisms the body uses to keep itself at a safe temperature fail.
 In other words, the body is overwhelmed.

 Dogs are more easily overwhelmed by the heat, whether environmental or self-generated through excessive exercise, than humans.
-Therefore, they are more likely to get heat stroke, because their natural cooling systems are not as effective.
+Therefore, they are more likely to get heat stroke because their natural cooling systems are not as effective.

 You probably know that dogs pant to cool themselves down.
 Besides environmental heat and humidity, types of upper airway disease constitute a risk factor for heat stroke as do youth and old age.
 Dehydration, a thick coat, and obesity are a few other risk factors for heat stroke.
 As the summer months approach, it’s a good idea to ask your vet if your pup is especially at risk for heat stroke or another type of hyperthermia for any reason.

-6 Symptoms of Heat Stroke in Dogs
+What are the Symptoms of Heat Stroke in Dogs?

 Prompt attention and veterinary care will help a dog survive heat stroke.
 But, in order to help your dog, you need to know the signs that they are suffering.
 Here are some signs that your dog’s body is failing to regulate its own temperature and is turning into heat stroke: